 Listen to a sample:

 Auld Lang Syne arranged and performed by Rob Yoder

 The Autoharp is probably the best known of the instruments represented here.
 Many of us grew up with Autoharps in our classrooms.
 Elementary school teachers would use the Autoharp to accompany children’s songs.
 The modern instrument typically has 36 or 37 strings tuned diatonically or chromatically.
 Chords ar formed by pressing down one of a series of chord bars which mute the strings that are not included in the selected chord.
 The strings were then strummed with a pick.
-Advance players can pick out a melody using a flat pick or finger picks and a combination of chord bars.
+Advanced players can pick out a melody using finger picks and a combination of chord bars.
 Learn more here (http://en.wikipedia.org/wiki/Autoharp).